 Preserve All Communications

-To make your case for a wrongful termination claim you need evidence.
+To make your case for a wrongful termination claim, you need evidence.
 A significant majority of that evidence comes in the form of written communications.
 Preserve all your emails, texts, voicemail, and paper correspondence concerning your employment and specifically surrounding the events of your termination.
 These documents are often the most compelling forms of evidence.

 Access Government Options

-Contact the Equal Employment Opportunity Commission or the Maryland Department of Labor and consider filing a claim.
+Contact the Equal Opportunity Commission (EEOC) or the Maryland Department of Labor and consider filing a claim.
 By doing so, you force your former employer to respond and defend their actions.
 Importantly, be aware of any deadlines to file your claim and mark them in your calendar.

 Consult a Baltimore Wrongful Termination Attorney